hazelcast/hazelcast-reference-manual/src/Health.md

 As you can see, the HEAD request only checks for a `200 OK` response.
 A Hazelcast cluster member will send this status code when it is alive and running without issue.
 This provides a very basic health check.
 For increased flexibility, we recommend using the GET request API.

+##### TCP\_HALF\_OPEN Monitors

+- Set the "Type" as `TCP Half Open`.
+- Optionally, set the "Alias Service Port" as the port of Hazelcast cluster member if you want to specify the port in the monitor.